"BORN TO BE LOVED; LOVE TO BE HATED!"

 Some boys get angry a great deal during puberty.
 It’s their body’s and brain’s way of expressing their hormonal surges and disequilibrium.
-Boys also can become angry because they model constant anger from a caregiver.
+Boys also can become angry because they model constantanger from a caregiver.

 Other boys become angry excessively as an expression of trauma they’ve experienced-humilation or abuse.
 If a boy is getting angry but handling it –going to his room, or going for a run, or hitting a punching bag-and not hurting others with his anger, then he is to be congratulated for his self-control as well as nurtured in calming himself down.
+But when does his anger have moral implications?

 We must allow his anger to be expressed, and we must honor legitimate anger.
 But we must not allow him to rely on anger and rage too often, nor to humiliate or hurt others with it in bullying ways.